Penaz91/Glitch_Heaven/README.md

 - **Invincible to Obstacles Glitch** You don't die to mobile obstacles, meant as fix/addition to the Invincibility glitch. - Needs thorough testing
 - **Movement toggle Glitch** You can't stop walking, you gotta keep moving!
 - **TimeLapse glitch** Platforms and obstacles move only when you move horizontally
+- **Intertia Glitches:** 2 glitches that will make the controls either very stiff or very slippery.
+Useful for very reaction-prone stages or to put the player in difficulty

 ### Glitches Partially Implemented or that need BuxFixes/Testing:
 - **Screen Wrap Glitch:** Going over the screen edge makes you wrap at the other end (Separated in horizontal and vertical Wrap) - See Issue #57

 ### Glitches Planned:
-- **Intertia Glitches:** 2 glitches that will make the controls either very stiff or very slippery.
-Useful for very reaction-prone stages or to put the player in difficulty
+None at the moment

 ### Planned Features
 - Better Particle Engine